 Ohm

-There are many libraries out there that will help you process (parse, analyze, generate) languages.
+Language definitions should not be written on paper alone.
+They should be brought to life.
+There are many libraries out there that will help you define and process (parse, analyze, generate) languages.
 Ohm is but one of them, but it’s totally worth studying.

 What is Ohm?

-Ohm is a library for building parsers, interpreters, compilers, and more.
-With it you can quickly generate parsers simply by writing a grammar.
-You can write many different grammar processing actions: you are not limited to having just one.
+Ohm is advertised as a library for building parsers, interpreters, compilers, and more.
+With it you can quickly generate parsers simply by writing a grammar, then write whatever actions you like to work with the parser output.
 So with just one grammar you can write:

 There’s even an interactive tool that enables to to interactively design grammars so that you can prototype new and beautiful programming languages!